 - Superb stability

 - Easily the most expensive boat on the list

-Best Stand-Up Fishing Kayak: Pelican Catch 120
+Best Stand-Up Fishing Kayak for beginners: Pelican Catch 120

 One of the most stable mid-range fishing kayaks, the Pelican Catch 120 gives newcomers a nice blend of features and a safe, comfortable platform to cast from.

 Stable enough to stand and cast in, this model will make even those who’ve never paddled before feel safe.

 A lot of the stability is due to the boat’s wide beam, and while that allows it to handle mild chop, it makes the tracking and speed below average.